 ALSO READ: How Can an Admin Handle Alternate Payees?
 ESOP QDRO Distribution Options

-Participants can qualify for diversification after completing at least 10 years of plan participation and reaching their 55th birthday.
 If the fair market value of the participant’s account balance is less than $500, the ESOP is not required to offer the opportunity to diversify.
 Qualified employees can elect to diversify up to 25% of the shares in their account each year, and up to 50% at age 60.

 RELATED: What Employers & Administrators Need to Know About ESOP Distribution Timing

-How Are ESOP Distributions Taxed?
+How ESOP Distributions Are Taxed

 Most of the time, ESOP distributions are taxed at ordinary income tax rates.